wp-plugins/jquery-archive-list-widget/readme.txt

 2. Here you can see a list of archives and its month archives expanded.

 == Change Log ==

+= 2.0 =
+* Huge update thanks to donations!
+If you upgrade to this version you'll NEED to configurate the widget AGAIN, due to architecture rewriting configuration may get lost.
+* Added support for multiples instances, finally you can have as many widgets as you want without any hack :)
+* Added support for dynamic widgets
+* Added an option to not have any effect when expanding or collapsing.
+* Added an option to activate the expand/collapse only when clicking the bullet.
+* Removed dynamic generation of the JS file, now you don't need write permissions on the folder.
+* Rewroted JS code, now it is a single JS file for all instances, improved perfomance and compatible with all cache plugins.
+* Updated translation files for Spanish, Czech, Slovak and Italian.

 = 1.4.2 =
 * Fixed some several bugs, thanks to Marco Lizza who reviewed the code and fixed them.
 Plugin should be more stable and won't throw errors when display_errors is on.